phamchanh6599/books/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run in the root:
+### `npm install`
+To install the packages that needed for the application

 ### `npm run start`